First new British nuclear plant in decades wins EU funding fight

 EDF said before it commits to the project it must still sign agreements with financial partners set to include China General Nuclear Corporation, China National Nuclear Corporation and French reactor builder Areva.

-Britain relies on nuclear power for around a fifth of its yearly electricity output but needs to replace ageing reactors.
+Britain relies on nuclear power for around a fifth of its yearly electricity output but needs to replace aging reactors.

 "Today's announcement will be welcomed not only by those involved in the Hinkley Point C project but also by the many other companies that are looking to invest in nuclear energy in the UK and more broadly in Europe," said Jonathan Cobb, senior adviser at the World Nuclear Association.